RQuarx/ahpp/README.md

 - Searching package
 - Updating package

-and not with other helpers such as Yay, that allows you to install from Arch's main repository, hone only install, and search from the AUR.
+and not with other helpers such as Yay, that allows you to install from Arch's main repository.
+Hone only install, and search from the AUR.

 This allows hone to be as lightweight as possible.